lucky-sideburn/kubeinvaders/README.md

   verbs: ["get", "watch", "list"]

 ##### ENDPOINT
-Host and web console port of kubeinvaders
+Host and port of web console

 ##### INSECURE_ENDPOINT
 Select http or https for web console

 ##### KUBERNETES_SERVICE_HOST
-Ip or dns name of your control plane
+IP or DNS name of your control plane

 ##### KUBERNETES_SERVICE_PORT_HTTPS
-TCP port listening to your controlplane
+TCP port of target control plane

 #### NAMESPACE
-List the namespaces you want to stress or on which you want to see logs
+List the namespaces you want to stress or on which you want to see logs (logs is a beta feature, it might not work or slow down the browser...)

 ```bash
 docker run -p 8080:8080 \